A Flare for Efficiency

 Deep South crews assembled the new flare on pre-turnaround.
 First, they removed two sections of the existing flare during the turnaround and replaced them with the new module and then set the flare tip.

-Then the team used a 1,500-ton VersaCrane TC-24000 and a 1,320-ton Terex-Demag AC-1000 to remove and replace the old flare with the new modular flare system, including valves, drums, pumps, and headers.
+The team then used a 1,500-ton VersaCrane TC-24000 and a 1,320-ton Terex-Demag AC-1000 to remove and replace the old flare with the new modular flare system, including valves, drums, pumps, and headers.
 The TC-24000’s high working wind speed capabilities were particularly beneficial during the lifting process.

-The entire turnaround project was completed on time, safely and per the customer’s specifications.
+The entire turnaround project was completed safely, on time, and in accordance with the customer’s specifications.